A research trial for parents of children recently diagnosed with autism spectrum disorder

 - process their own feelings and response to the diagnosis

 - look after themselves in the face of any challenges that arise.

-If EMPOWER-ASD is shown to be effective, it will fill a key evidential gap in the provision of efficient and effective phased ASD interventions from diagnosis onwards.
+If EMPOWER-ASD is shown to be effective, it will fill a key gap in the provision of effective ASD interventions from diagnosis onwards.